CDPhD/iuvo-site/index.md

   <li>Real-world experience reporting to and serving on Boards</li>
 </ul>

 <p style="margin-top: 30px;"><strong>Whether you need interim financial leadership, project support, or governance advice, I bring a practical, solutions-focused approach.
-I work flexibly — on a project, interim, or ongoing basis — so you can focus on what matters most: creating lasting impact </strong></p>
+I work flexibly — on a project, interim, or ongoing basis — so you can focus on what matters most: creating lasting impact.</strong></p>

 <h3>About Chris Davidson</h3>